embaldridge/CV-master/CV_master.md

 Ecoinformatics

 ### Publications
 White, E.P, *E. Baldridge*+, Z.T.
 Brym+, K.J.
 Locey+, D.J.
 McGlinn+, S.R.
-Supp+. *in review.* 2013.
+Supp+. *in press.* 2013.
 Nine simple ways to make it easier to (re)use your data.
 Ideas in Ecology and Evolution. *preprint: https://peerj.com/preprints/7.pdf*

 *(+: Authors contributed equally to the work.)*